 Best Practices for Reviews: Existing Products

 It can be even more frustrating when your product listing has been live for a while, but you’re seeing only a few reviews.
 If you’re in this position, don’t get defeated.
-There are always ways to encourage reviews on new orders, no matter how long your listing has been active.
+There are additional ways to encourage reviews on new orders, no matter how long your listing has been active.

 Automated Seller Feedback Requests